marclou/stripe-sub/README.md

 # ShipFast

-Hey, it's Marc from [ShipFast](https://shipfa.st) 👋
+Hey, it's Marc from [ShipFast](https://shipfa.st/docs) 👋

-Follow the steps below to get started with the boilerplate.
-After the quick tutorial, you'll have a supercharged app with:
+Follow the steps below to run your local server.
+Then follow the tutorials [in the documentation](https://shipfa.st/docs) to have a supercharged app with:

 - payment processing
 - authentication